isyedjr/OS-M-Mk-1/README.md

 ## Useful Files & Links
 Here's a fun youtube video that highlights our project's purpose: <in progress>

-For additional details, check out our final research paper in the final report folder <in progress>.
+For additional details, check out our final research paper at [link]

 ## Survey
 Please fill out this survey (Google Form) so we can improve out prototype: